 |Bloom Time||April and May|

-Bergenia plants are vigorous without being invasive, and will slowly spread to form a ground cover in your partially shady garden.
-Bergenia plants tolerate a wide spectrum of soil types, light, and moisture, and won't wither when growing conditions aren't perfect.
+Bergenia plants are vigorous without being invasive, and will slowly spread to form a ground cover in your fully or partially shady garden.
+They tolerate a wide spectrum of soil types, light, and moisture, and won't wither when growing conditions aren't perfect.
+While they are relatively low-maintenance, a little caretaking improves their look: cut off dead leaves in spring for a fresh start, and deadhead the flowers after the blooms fade for a neat appearance.

 Bergenia plants are ideal candidates for the shade garden.
 They thrive in partial shade, but will also tolerate heavy shade.
 The more sun plants receive, the more moisture they will need.